Custom Porous Alumina Vacuum Chuck for Low-Marking Precision Holding

 customize size

-Customize Porous Alumina Vacuum Chuck
+Custom Porous Alumina Vacuum Chuck Design Review

 • Working area & outline: Length/width/height; thickness tolerance per class; plate stiffness targets.